rasadler96/aws_scenario_2/README.md

 #### To run:
 > python ecs_run.py

-This script registers each of the task definitions within the /JSON folder, creates an ECS cluster and launches an instance into the cluster.
-Each of the pipeline steps are then run in sequential order (currently hard coded in, so these can be changed as required) and the instance is terminated.
-The logs from each container run are sent to AWS Cloudwatch if needed for troubleshooting.

 #### Output:
 - Pipeline output files can be found in the output S3 bucket.